 How was this brought about?
 All Australians should become acquainted with this chilling story because it reflects the hijacking of national sovereignty which occurred incrementally in 1973, 1975, and during the Hawke/Keating years.

 In 1973, Zbigniew Brzezinski, reputed architect of the Cold War, completed construction of America's Trilateral Commission, at the behest of Wall Street high priest, David Rockefeller.
 This essentially formalised what President Eisenhower had once described as the military-industrial complex, but which added sophisticated elements of espionage, national intelligence penetration, and academia/media liaison.
 This was immediately followed by Rockefeller's sponsorship of Rupert Murdoch as an American citizen.

-It was concomitantly realised that the originally-conceived Northern land Council must be seriously transformed from an inter and intra clan consensus model, to a power pyramid hierarchy which would be eminently more manageable.
+It was concomitantly realised that the originally-conceived land council must be seriously transformed from an inter and intra clan consensus model, to a power pyramid hierarchy which would be eminently more manageable.
 However, Rockefeller had no agency active in Australia which could achieve this and so the Rothschilds were asked to intervene, an act which they executed brilliantly.

 These acts cumulatively reflected the favoured colonial British twin-ploys of 'divide and rule' and 'isolate and control'; strategies now adopted seamlessly by the Rothschild/Rockefeller alliance.

 Once identified and isolated as Traditional Owners (TAs), corruption and control automatically followed.
 As was insightfully predicted by Lord Acton… “power corrupts, and absolute power corrupts absolutely”.